DalavanCloud/nccl/README.md

 ## Introduction

 NCCL (pronounced "Nickel") is a stand-alone library of standard collective communication routines, such as all-gather, reduce, broadcast, etc., that have been optimized to achieve high bandwidth over PCIe.
-NCCL supports up to eight GPUs and can be used in either single- or multi-process (e.g., MPI) applications.
+NCCL supports an arbitrary number of GPUs installed in a single node and can be used in either single- or multi-process (e.g., MPI) applications.

 ## What's inside